ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 November 20, 2020

-We're excited to host our first-ever ANS Virtual Graduate School Fair to help prepare the next generation of nuclear professionals and to keep early and seasoned experts at the top of their game!
+We hosted our first-ever ANS Virtual Graduate School Fair on November 20 to help prepare the next generation of nuclear professionals and to keep early and seasoned experts at the top of their game!

 3:30 pmOpening remarks